Things to do in London in 5 days

 For a number of years now, the Whitechapel area, where Jack the Ripper once lived, has hosted some of London' s most successful sightseeing tours.
 If you prefer a walking tour, my advice is to check out the highlights beforehand.

 Today, this neighbourhood is home to a neighbourhood that bears no resemblance to the Ripper's era.
-However, his mark can still be seen in places such as 29 Hanbury Street, where the Ripper's second victim was found, and Durward Street, where he murdered his first victim.
+However, his mark can still be seen in places like 29 Hanbury Street, where the Ripper's second victim was found, and Durward Street, where he murdered his first victim.

-Nature in the middle of the city: the Natural History Museum
+Nature in the middle of the city: the Museum of Natural History

-The Natural History Museum is one of the most spectacular museums in London and is not to be missed if you are travelling with children.
+The Natural History Museum is one of the most spectacular museums in London and is not to be missed if you have children.
 To get there from Whitechapel, take the tube lines to South Kesington.

-Although it has millions of exhibits, it's the area dedicated to dinosaurs that usually attracts the most attention, including the impressive life-size reconstruction of a T-Rex with movement and sound.
-There are also games along the way for the little ones to enjoy their visit.
+Although it has millions of exhibits, it is the area dedicated to dinosaurs that attracts the most attention, including the impressive life-size reconstruction of a T-Rex with movement and sound.
+The whole tour is punctuated with games for the little ones to enjoy, so booking a guided tour of London's Natural History Museum for children is a must if you're travelling with the little ones.

-Although Notting Hill became world famous after the Hugh Grant movie, the truth is that it was already known in London for its famous carnivals and for the beauty of its houses.
+Although Notting Hill became world famous after the Hugh Grant movie, it was already known in London for its famous carnivals and the beauty of its houses.

 Its most famous street is Portobello Road, which crosses the neighbourhood almost completely.
 The best day to visit is Saturday, when one of the most complete street markets in the city is held.